Yves Ramousse: Later years

-On 21 February 1992, Yves Ramousse was granted an audience by King Sihanouk in which he was encouraged to develop the work of the Catholic Church in Cambodia.
+On 21 February 1992, Ramousse was granted an audience by King Sihanouk in which he was encouraged to develop the work of the Catholic Church in Cambodia.
 He was again appointed vicar apostolic of Phnom-Penh on 6 July 1992 by Pope John Paul II following the appeasement of the conflict and the return of some missionary priests to Cambodia in 1990.
 He also assumed the mission of apostolic administrator of the Battambang Apostolic Prefecture, until the appointment of Archbishop Enrique Figaredo Alvargonzález on 1 April 2000.
 He led the Church of Cambodia through its resurrection, after years of persecution, but many considered him tired and used out by his many trials.
 His missionary efforts in favour of the Church and the people of Cambodia were acknowledged by Pope John Paul II during his ad limina visit in Rome on 11 February 1999.

 Resignation and retirement

 He resigned for reasons of age on 14 April 2001, giving way to another French bishop of the Foreign Missions of Paris, Emile Destombes, his coadjutor since 1997.

-He retired to France, living at the retirement home of the Paris Foreign Missions Society in Montbeton until his death from COVID-19 at the Montauban hospital during the COVID-19 pandemic in France, two days after his 93rd birthday.
+He retired to France, living at the retirement home of the Paris Foreign Missions Society in Montbeton until his death.

+Death

+Ramousse died from COVID-19 at the Montauban hospital during the COVID-19 pandemic in France, two days after his 93rd birthday.

+At the time of his death, there were 25,000 Catholics in Cambodia (0.16% of the population).